SenecalRenaud/equipeBoucani-soen341project2023/README.md

 6. Notification System: Users will receive notifications through email whenever a new update has occured on the dashboard.
 7. Admin Panel: Admins can manage the website as well as deleting suspicious posts.

-Finally, the main goal of the website is to facilitate the hiring/applying process for users arround the world.
+Finally, the main goal of the website is to facilitate the hiring/applying process for users around the world.

 ## Team Members
 * Ozan Alptekin (ozan1318)